Kotlin/KEEP/notes/value-classes.md

 > You can see clear parallels here with how Kotlin coroutines, that enabled writing asynchronous code in direct imperative style, lowered entry barrier into otherwise challenging field.

-It will not be possible to efficiently compile mutating functions returning a value on a pre-Valhalla JVM.
+It will not be possible to efficiently compile copying functions returning a value on a pre-Valhalla JVM.
 Behind the scenes the corresponding JVM function will have to return a pair with its result and an updated receiver value.
 However, this pair will be a temporary object that does not escape outside the caller context, so we can expect that the existing JVM escape analysis will perform quite well to optimize the corresponding code and eliminate temporary allocations.

-### Mutating operators
+### Copying operators

 Kotlin has a number of [conventions for operator overloading](https://kotlinlang.org/docs/reference/operator-overloading.html) and they need to take into account immutable value classes.